VikashS/VikashS/README.md

 - 💛 Secretly in love with software engineering. <br/>

--   ⚡ Fun fact **I don't miss any movie of Gru or Vector**
+-   ⚡ Fun fact **I don't miss any movie of Gru **

 - ⚡ Check out my Medium **I blog occasionally** but sharing my knowledge through creating content about designing and productionizing ML systems

-- 👱🏻 Because I am not 100% a robot,so I am also invest some time self-development, I live to cooking, cycling, swimming on my free time. <br/>
+- 👱🏻 Because I am not 100% a robot,so I am also invest some time self-development.
+Cooking, gor for cycling, swimming for long hour are always my favourite. <br/>

 ### About my primary skills